 The Site Activity log tracks 6 of the most important design changes made to your site:

 Class changes, including class creation, modification, and deletion.
 This covers global classes, base classes, combo classes, HTML tags, and states.
+Class creation on page branches is also tracked.
 Existing class usage on elements is not tracked.

 Symbol changes, including Symbol creation, modification, and deletion.
 Existing Symbols usage is not tracked.